 - The ambient machinery noise at the Mystic Ruins Final Egg base is missing – the noise sound was replaced by a single beep, and the function to play the noise was disabled in code, probably because the developers realized that the replacement was annoying.
 It’s unclear why the original sound was replaced.

-- Hot Shelter loads the wrong enemy soundbank, which makes badniks like the Egg Keepers play the sound of the ocean.
+- Hot Shelter loads the wrong enemy soundbank, which makes enemies like the Egg Keepers play the sound of the ocean.
+This also affects the original game to a certain extent, but in the Dreamcast version those enemies are silent instead.

 The Chao soundbanks were replaced in SADX because the Chao system itself was changed to be more like SA2B.
 We talk more about Chao-related downgrades on the Chao Gardens page, so here let’s focus on the sounds.
 It’s hard to compare sounds directly because the soundbanks are very different between SA1 and SADX.
 Nevertheless I found some identical sounds that we can compare.
 Which one do you think sounds better?

 Finally, let’s discuss the ADX playback downgrade in the Steam and Dreamcast Collection ports.
 Sound quality in the 2010 ports is undeniably the worst among all versions of the game.
 Unlike SADX Gamecube and PC 2004, these ports have the opposite problem with sound volume.
 The background noises drown out almost everything but the music (example: try playing Casino Act 1, where even the music is barely audible because of the gushing water noise).
-There’s also something noticeably wrong about sound quality.
+While volume issues can be rectified somewhat by lowering the game’s overall sound effect volume in the launcher (in the Steam version, that is), there’s also something noticeably wrong about sound quality.
 I originally assumed those problems came from the sounds themselves, but apparently it’s a bit more interesting.

 The 2004 PC port uses WAV sound effects stored in DAT soundbanks, while the 2010 version uses the same soundbank format but with ADX sounds instead.
 The soundbanks themselves are identical between the Steam, PSN and X360 versions.
 When I extracted the soundbanks and tried playing some of those ADX files, I noticed that they sounded better in the audio player than in the game.
 Why does the game play them like that?
 I can’t say for sure but here is a possible explanation: